Breast cancer: Genetics

-Genetics is believed to be the primary cause of 5–10% of all cases.
-Women whose mother was diagnosed before 50 have an increased risk of 1.7 and those whose mother was diagnosed at age 50 or after has an increased risk of 1.4.
+Around 10% of those with breast cancer have a family history of the disease or genetic factors that put them at higher risk.
+Women who have had a first-degree relative (mother or sister) diagnosed with breast cancer are at a 30–50% increased risk of being diagnosed with breast cancer themselves.
 In those with zero, one or two affected relatives, the risk of breast cancer before the age of 80 is 7.8%, 13.3%, and 21.1% with a subsequent mortality from the disease of 2.3%, 4.2%, and 7.6% respectively.
-In those with a first degree relative with the disease the risk of breast cancer between the age of 40 and 50 is double that of the general population.